SELECTION OF QUESTIONS AND ANSWERS

 — Sifu Zhang Wuji, Singapore

 It is often said that the highest arts are transmitted from heart to heart.
 Not many people really understand what it means.
-Many more don't believe this is true.
+Many more they don't believe this is true.
 But we in Shaolin Wahnam have a lot of experiences in heart to heart transmission.
 That is a main reason why we have such fantastic results in a very short time.

 The meaning of heart to heart transmission is straight-forward; there is no play of words.
 But like other terms such as chi flow, focused at the dan tian, and spiritual expansion, many people do not know what it really means though they know all the words because they do not have the direct experience.